drewgingerich/minecraft-modpack-plant-fronds/README.md

 6. Wait for mod-pack to install
 7. Click `Play`: it will open the official Minecraft Launcher App
 8. Verify that the `Plant Fronds` profile has been automatically selected selected
-9. Hit `Play` to open Minecraft with the modpack
+9. Hit `Play` to open Minecraft with the mod-pack